ZanePeycke/Tensorflow_Documentation_Testing/README.md

 # Tensorflow_Documentation_Testing
-Test files for Tensorflow, all originals can be viewed at tensorflow.org
+Test files for Tensorflow Coursera, all originals can be viewed at https://www.coursera.org/learn/introduction-tensorflow/home/welcome